We think this list of FAQs should cover just about everything but if you do have a burning question just email email@example.com

 I’m not sure whether group discussions are for me?

 We appreciate some respondents may find expressing their opinions in a room full of strangers intimidating, but we’re sure the actual experience will be far less daunting than expected.
 The session will be led by a skilled moderator who is trained in managing conversations to help everyone get their say and make the session as relaxed as possible.
 The fact that we research TV interests a lot of people who haven't particularly wanted to do focus groups before.
 With approximately two thirds of our panel new to focus groups, you certainly won't feel like the newbie in the room.
 You’ll be there to talk about TV, whilst your personal life may be touched upon briefly in terms of who you watch TV with, there shouldn’t be anything too prying or personal and you will always have the option not to answer a question.
+If you're still not keen you can choose to only hear from us about online tasks and surveys either when you register or by updating your preferences at any point.

 How much could I earn?

 Each project is different but you can expect to get at least £40 cash plus free refreshments for a 90 minute to 2 hour group discussion and often more if the project involves tasks to complete before or afterwards.
-You will be told in advance when payment will be made but it will most likely be at the group itself.
+You will be told in advance when payment will be made but it will most likely be in cash at the group itself.
 Online focus groups carry a similar incentive paid directly into your bank or paypal account.
-Our online surveys typically pay 50p-£5 depending on length and usually offer a choice of whether you'd like to receive the payment via bank transfer, PayPal or amazon e-voucher along with entry to a prize draw.
-We currently pay out monthly so there is no need to complete several surveys before receiving anything.
+Our online surveys typically pay £1-£10 depending on length and usually offer a choice of whether you'd like to receive the payment via bank transfer, PayPal or amazon e-voucher along with entry to a prize draw.
+We currently pay out fortnightly so there is no need to complete several surveys before receiving anything.
 You will always be told the incentive, payment method and date of payment before you decide to take part.

 How often can I take part in research?